 In order to wave the sheaf of firstfruits (barley) one would have to cut the barley.
 In effect, when one cuts the barley it is being killed.

-To demonstrate, according to the book of Revelations at the end of the 3-1/2 year Tribulation Period the 2 prophets of Yahweh will be killed and be resurrected 3-1/2 days later.
+For example, according to the book of Revelation at the end of the 3 ½year Tribulation Period the 2 prophets of Yahweh will be killed and be resurrected 3 ½days later.

 It is also interesting to note that Abib 20 is also the same day, just before sunrise, during which the Israelites passed through the sea in 1439 B.C.E. at the Exodus and the Egyptian army was destroyed!
 How do we know that?
 Going to have to cover that in another post, so patience is the order of the day.